amguedes/amguedes.github.io/aboutme.md

 subtitle: In a nutshell
 ---

 My name is Ana Guedes.
-I am a biologist turned data scientist looking to bring experience in analytical research to data-driven companies and deliver short-term impact.
+I am a biologist turned data scientist looking to bring experience in analytical research to data driven companies and deliver short-term impact.
 I'll be posting ideas that I find interesting, learnings that I consider worth sharing and other miscellaneous topics, always related to data science!